Which of the following statements is/are correct?

 (iii) Utilities Created by Trade in this Example:

-Trade creates possession utility/person utility in this example by transferring ownership of goods from the farmer to the flour mill, from the flour mill to the grocery store, and finally from the grocery store to customers.
-Transport and warehousing, which are auxiliaries to trade, help create place and time utilities, while the flour mill creates form utility by converting wheat into flour.
+Trade creates person utility in this example by transferring ownership of goods from the farmer to the flour mill and to the grocery store, and finally to customers.
+Transport and warehousing, help create place and time utilities, while the flour mill creates form utility by converting wheat into flour.